uwinkler/restate/packages/core/README.md

 Try on [StackBlitz](https://stackblitz.com/edit/restate-middleware)

-## Glue-Code
+## Connectors

-Glue-code is code that "glues" your store to other parts of the application, for example to your server, database, ...
+Connectors  "glue" your store to other parts of the application, for example to your server, database, ...

-Glue-code can
+Connectors can

 - observer the state and react to state changes using the `store.state$` observable
 - change the state using the `store.next()` function